98 Bedroom Flooring Ideas

 Not all concrete floors are the same.
 The shade and finish you choose can have a significant impact on the rest of your bedroom decor.

-There are professionals that create natural-looking patterns in poured concrete.
+There are professionals who create natural-looking patterns in poured concrete.
 Some of these patterns mimic marble and other expensive stones.

 Concrete is also an excellent option for open floor plans that flow into the master bath.
 With a non-permeable material, you don’t need to worry about water damage or moisture.